 Bangladesh is experiencing unprecedented growth and success in all sectors.
 Year after year, per capita income is rising, millions of people are being lifted out of poverty, government services are becoming more digitized, and the country is one of the global leaders in RMG exports.
 In this ongoing journey of becoming a developed nation, Government-to-Person (G2P) payment has played a critical role in alleviating poverty and improving the standard of living of the citizens.
 The G2P payment approach is a way of transferring cash assistance like social benefits, pensions, government wages, stipends to students, and unemployment benefits to improve the welfare of the poorest.
 The Government of Bangladesh (GoB) and governments worldwide are seeking ways to respond to the economic and social consequences of the COVID-19 pandemic, and the G2P payment is an example of one such attempt.

 Bangladesh’s social safety net initiatives have helped to alleviate poverty and vulnerability by providing different types of assistance to a variety of demographic categories.
-These include providing financial security for the elderly, widows, people with disabilities, and also for creating temporary jobs for men and women of working age, and promoting the healthy development of young mothers and children.
+These include providing financial security for the elderly, widows, and people with disabilities, and also for creating temporary jobs for men and women of working age, and promoting the healthy development of young mothers and children.
 For the fiscal year 2021-22, the GoB has set aside 17.83% of the overall budget for Social Safety Net Programs (SSNPs).
 These programs have been designed in the form of cash allowances, public work, education, and health incentives for poor and vulnerable households, all with the goal of combating poverty, ensuring economic inclusion, and strengthening human capital.
 The table below outlines notable SSNPs in Bangladesh.

 According to the National Social Security Strategy (NSSS), the GoB is systemically targeting reforms in the social security sector to digitize this crucial government service.
 NSSS aims to strengthen the G2P payment system as it is one of its key mandates.
 The traditional way of transferring G2P payments was through cash and checks.
 However, in recent times, the government is transitioning from a cash-based system to a digitized G2P payment system.
 As we deep dive into the article, we will be looking into the evolving G2P payment landscape in Bangladesh.